The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 -- this entry appended to this thread by editor in lieu of spawning a duplicative thread -- appended to this existing thread by editor

-I would like to know the chemical procedure of how to remove chrome from a bumper or wheel with muriatic acid, or any other chemical.
+I would like to know the chemical procedure of how to remove chrome from a bumper or wheel with Muriatic Acid [linked by editor to product info at Amazon], or any other chemical.
 I am starting a chrome business and we have people from time to time who need chrome plating removed so we can chrome with our system.Richard Herrington

 new to the plating business - Lufkin, Texas